The effective speed of sound in cosmological perturbation theory: Introduction

-In the case of multi-field system, it is possible to define an effective speed of sound as the ratio of pressure perturbation to the energy density perturbation in the comoving gauge~\cite{Romano:2018frb,Rodrguez:2020hot,Romano:2023bzn}.
-However, this defines the speed of sound in a particular gauge and it also a space depended quantity.
-We, in this paper, introduces a new definition of the effective speed of sound of a multi-field/fluid driven universe which is not just gauge invariant but space independent (or $k$ independent) and a background dependent quantity.
-Being a background dependent quantity, it can be treated as a parameter to quantify cosmological perturbations in a single or multi-field/fluid driven universe.
+In the case of a multi-field system, it is possible to define an effective speed of sound as the ratio of the pressure perturbation to the energy density perturbation in the comoving gauge~\cite{Romano:2018frb,Rodrguez:2020hot,Romano:2023bzn}.
+In general, it turns out that this effective speed of sound is a space-dependent quantity~\cite{Romano:2018frb}.
+Such a definition of the effective speed of sound may be advantageous for expressing cosmological perturbations in systems consisting of non-minimally coupled matter components, as well as in modified gravity models.